Walodja1987/XNSv2/README.md

 ### Sepolia Testnet

-For testing purposes, the deployed contract on Sepolia can be used at: [0x6e797ba2d3103aF167918e71a7E01DE40D45f74b][etherscan-sepolia-contract]
+For testing purposes, the deployed contract on Sepolia can be used at the same address: [0x6e797ba2d3103aF167918e71a7E01DE40D45f74b][etherscan-sepolia-contract]

 The testnet contract has been parametrized as follows:
 - Public namespace registration fee: 0.05 ether (instead of 50 ether)